Edible Flower Chart

 - Some people think that different colored blossoms have different flavors.

-- To use the surprisingly sweet petals in desserts, cut them away from the bitter white base of the flower.
+- To use the sweet petals in desserts, cut them away from the bitter white base of the flower.

 - Also great to stuff like squash blossoms.